-In this article, our California criminal defense attorneys will answer the following faqs about attempted murder law:
+In this article, our California criminal defense attorneys1 will answer the following key questions about attempted murder law:

 - 2. What are the best defenses to attempted murder charges?

 - 4. What are other crimes that can be charged along with attempted murder?

 Attempt murder is trying but failing to kill another human being.2 In California, the two elements of this violent crime are:

-- The defendant took at least one direct (but ineffective) step towards killing another person; and
+- The defendant took at least one direct (but ineffective) step toward killing another person; and

 - The defendant intended to kill that person (“malice aforethought”).3